You are a Gift From Heaven

 But a couple days ago, he woke me up very differently.
 It was one of the sweetest things that has ever happened to me.

-Standing by our bed, he stroked my arm and softly said, “I love you, sweet angel.
+Standing by my bed, he stroked my arm and softly said, “I love you, sweet angel.
 You are a gift from heaven.”
 Then he kissed my cheek and again said softly, “I love you, sweet angel.
 You are a gift from heaven.”
 When I opened my eyes to look at him, he was smiling at me.

 It’s weird to wake up with so many emotions at the same time…